Hiring Process Steps to Improve Recruiting Efforts

 Moreover, only a 1/3rd of companies in the US monitor their recruitment practices.
 While it may seem paradoxical, the expensiveness of the hiring process is precisely why you need to have a structure in place.

 Done right, a smart hiring process can speed up your time-to-hire, identify talent needs proactively and ensure you get the best people at the most optimal cost without compromising on appropriate pay.
 But before we explore what goes into a great hiring process, let us first understand what it means.

-It is essentially a step-by-step method that companies follow to identify job requirements, source suitable talent, and select the best person for the job.
+Hiring process is a step-by-step method that companies follow to identify job requirements, source suitable talent, and select the best person for the job.
 Every company has its unique process depending on what its needs are and what the growth trajectory is like.